MrSimsek/letswriteabook/README.md

-# Let's write a book
+# Let's Write A Book
-A complete book written by random people from all around the globe.
+This will be a complete book written by random people from all around the globe.